Powerful storm drenches Southern California with heavy rain

-Near Lake Tahoe, the Kirkwood Mountain Resort ski area was closed Monday, saying on social media that it was not safe to open with 17 inches (43 centimeters) of overnight snow and high winds.
+Residents near the Alisal Fire burn scar in Santa Barbara County were ordered Monday to evacuate over concerns that heavy rains might cause flooding and debris flows.
+Similar orders were issued for people living near burn scars in the San Bernardino Mountains east of Los Angeles and several Orange County canyons.

-“It’s just so bad and so thick,” said California Highway Patrol Officer Carlos Perez.
-“We’re telling people that if they don’t need to be around this area, they probably shouldn’t travel.”
+Avalanche warnings were in effect in the Mono and Inyo county areas of the eastern Sierra Nevada as snowfall, which began Sunday, continued Tuesday.
+Vail Resorts' three Lake Tahoe-area ski resorts opened late Tuesday morning after the significant snowfall.
+Spokesperson Sara Roston said Kirkwood Mountain Resort, which closed Monday for safety reasons, was among them.

-The multiday storm, a powerful atmospheric river weather system that was sucking up moisture from the Pacific Ocean, was expected to dump more than 8 feet (2.4 meters) of snow on the highest peaks in California and Nevada.
+The multiday storm, a powerful atmospheric river weather system that was sucking up moisture from the Pacific Ocean, dumped more than 6 feet (1.8 meters) of snow since Sunday night at the Mt.
+Rose ski resort just southwest of Reno and more than 4 feet (1.2 meters) at Heavenly on Lake Tahoe’s south shore.

-The storm brought much-needed moisture to the broader region that’s been gripped by drought that scientists have said is caused by climate change.
+The moisture is much-needed in the broader region that’s been gripped by drought that scientists have said is caused by climate change.
 The latest U.S. drought monitor shows parts of Montana, Oregon, California, Nevada and Utah are classified as being in exceptional drought, which is the worst category.

 Most western U.S. reservoirs that deliver water to states, cities, tribes, farmers and utilities rely on melted snow in the springtime.